orassayag/movies-library/README.md

 Clone the project to your computer.
 Steps to view the solution:
 1. Open server project on IDE (I used VSCode).
-2. In the terminal: npm start.
+2. In the terminal run: 'npm start'.
-Happy testing! :)
+Happy testing! :).

 ### Prerequisites